steadfasterX/LMGTFY-Bot/README.md

-# LMGTFY bot
+# LMGT bot (Telegram)

-Hello!
-This bot will enable quick inline use of the [LMGT](https://letmegooglethat.com) service in the Telegram chat platform.
+This bot will provide inline use of the [LMGT](https://letmegooglethat.com) service on Telegram.

+This is a fork of [trgwii](https://github.com/trgwii/LMGTFY-Bot) adjusted to use `letmegooglethat.com` instead of `lmgtfy.com` plus adding `tinyurl.com` as the main shortener (bc its free and works).

 ## Installation: